NCAR/xarray-pyreshaper/CONTRIBUTING.rst

 Feature requests and feedback
 -----------------------------

-Do you like xreshaper?
-Share some love on Twitter or in your blog posts!

 We'd also like to hear about your propositions and suggestions.
 Feel free to `submit them as issues <https://github.com/NCAR/xreshaper>`_ and: